PYTHON-401-MID-PROJECT/Group-3-Team-Agreement/README.md

 1- What hours will you be available to communicate?

-every work day in the morning we will set a meeting and if any one has a problem can share it with the rest
+every work day in the morning we will set a meeting and if any one has a problem can share it with the rest (from 11 to 5)

 2- What platforms will you use to communicate (ie. Slack, phone …)?